Extreme Heat Impacts Workers in South Carolina

 Columbia workers’ compensation attorneys recognize that when workers’ heat-related stress or illness requires medical attention, hospitalization or days off work, employees may be entitled to compensation.

 There is a seven-day waiting period, so only if you are out of work for more than seven days can you be paid for lost wages, but you can expect compensation for medical treatment of work-related injuries no matter what.
-Because heat exposure has the potential to result in serious and life-threatening illness, you should not hesitate to file a claim for compensation.
+Because heat exposure has the potential to cause serious and life-threatening illness, you should not hesitate to file a claim for compensation.

 If you have any questions, it’s best to consult with an experienced attorney at Lourie Law Firm, LLC.